-You will often see 1.01’s on Betfair Bookmakers if a horse gets a big lead in a race, it's worth remembering that if it's a steeple chase or hurdle, tired horse can make silly mistakes at the last fence.
-Even when there’s no fence, horses do the strangest things, remember Devon Loch ~ You've been warned!
+You will often see 1.01’s on Betfair when a horse gets a big lead in a race.
+It’s worth remembering in a steeplechase or hurdle race; a tired horse can make a mistake and fall.
+Even when there’s no fence to jump, remember Devon Loch!

 From 2009 to 2011 (Flat and jumps racing), nearly 140,000 horses were matched at 1000.0 in-play, and 108 of them went on to win.
 During the same period, 28,000 horses got matched at 1.01 and 387 of them got beaten.

 Horse racing isn’t the only sport where canny punters can take advantage of the infamous 1.01 odds.
 At the London Nitto ATP Finals in 2019, Rafa Nadal was 5-1 down to Daniil Medvedev. £188,000 was lumped on the Russian at 1.01 when Medvedev was just one point away from winning.
 Famously, Nadal fought back and secured an unlikely victory.